MiguelJ1/app_barcodescanner/README.md

 11. Open `Logcat`, select `edit filter configuration`, set `filter name` and `Log Tag` with `MainActivity`
 12. Run the app in the device and check logs.
 13. Enjoy Opencv.

+# Notes

+For debugging may be required install libncurses5, use this command:
+`sudo apt install libncurses5`